Ischi94/statistical-rethinking/chapter4.md

 ![](chapter4_files/figure-html/question 4H5 part 6-1.png)<!-- -->

 We can see the (coloured) negative trend line.
 The darker shaded interval around it shows the 89% plausible regions for the distribution of the mean `doy`.
 The lighter and broader interval shows the region within which the model expects to find 89% of actual height in the population.
+So to answer the question: Temperature is clearly associated with the blossom trend, but the scatter of the predictions is quite large.
+Temperature does a mediocre job in predicting the `doy`.

+## Question 4H6

+**Simulate the prior predictive distribution for the cherry blossom spline in the chapter.
+Adjust the prior on the weights and observe what happens.
+What do you think the prior on the weight is doing?**

+Again, as we want to tinker with the priors, we should make a function.